 Plum cakes in India especially Kerala do not have anything to do with plums.
 It is a spiced dark brown cake studded with dried fruits, mainly raisins.
 The only similarity that I can think of is the dark plum skin and the color of the black raisins.
 I suspect the name stayed because of the dark raisins and the overall spicy dark flavors of the cake.

-During Christmas time these takes on a richer version, and becomes the Christmas fruit cake.
+During Christmas time these take on a richer version, and become the Christmas fruit cake.
 Every year we make this traditional cake, and sometimes we run out of ingredients or time and make this easy version.
-I never feel that it is quite the same texture wise but in terms of taste there is very little difference.
+I never feel that it is quite the same in terms of richness but the taste is very similar.

-The traditional recipe was created ages ago and handed down from generation to generation to make use of the best available ingredients.
+During Christmas, bakers make a richer version of this cake.
+Often this involved weeks and sometimes months of perpetrations.
 Things have changed quite a bit, and thankfully, we can make a very good cake with much less time and effort.
-But can it replace the one with rich story and history behind it?
-Definitely not, so if you have the time, I urge you to give the original version a try.
+But can it replace the original one?
+Definitely not, so if you have the time, I urge you to give the traditional Kerala Christmas Plum Cake a try.

 - Dried fruits

 When I adapted this recipe for my one bowl, rather one mixing bowl, fruit cake, I wanted all the original flavors.
 In other words, this is a quick recipe, but not an egg free, alcohol free, or any free recipe.
 Some of the ‘free’ versions are really nice.
 I just don’t think it is a right to call them Traditional Christmas cake or Kerala Plum Cake.

 Soak the dry fruits a to plump them up a little.
 Chop them small think 1/2 centimeter.
 Do not use a food processor, we do not want fruit paste.
 Big chunks of fruits tend to sink to the bottom, hence the chopping.
 Add a little warm orange juice to the fruit mix and give it a good stir.
 Set aside for 10 minutes.
 If you have fresh squeezed orange juice all the better!